 Triggers

-- Sunlight is one of the most common triggers of rosacea.
-Exposure to UV rays can cause redness, inflammation, and irritation.
-It’s important to protect your skin from the sun by wearing sunscreen with an SPF of at least 30 and avoiding direct sunlight during peak hours.
+• Rosacea is frequently exacerbated by exposure to sunlight.
+Exposure to UV radiation may cause irritation and redness.
+Protecting your skin from the sun can be achieved by wearing sunscreen that has an SPF of at least 30 and avoiding direct sunlight during peak hours.

 Best skincare routine for rosacea-prone skin